Residential real estate – annual vacancy fee [GN48]

 Further information is available on the FIRB website at www.firb.gov.au or by contacting +61 2 6263 3795.

-Important notice: This Guidance Note provides guidance on the announced measure, which is yet to be legislated.
-The application of the measure will depend on the final legislation.
+Important notice: This Guidance Note provides a summary of the relevant law.
+As this Note tries to avoid legal language wherever possible it may include some generalisations about the law.
+Some provisions of the law referred to have exceptions or important qualifications, not all of which may be described here.
 The Commonwealth does not guarantee the accuracy, currency or completeness of any information contained in this document and will not accept responsibility for any loss caused by reliance on it.
-Your particular circumstances must be taken into account when determining how the measure may apply to you.
-This Guidance Note is therefore not a substitute for obtaining your own legal advice once the measure is legislated.
+Your particular circumstances must be taken into account when determining how the law applies to you.
+This Guidance Note is therefore not a substitute for obtaining your own legal advice.